 - Learn at least one new difficult passage a day.
 Look a part of the music that you are having difficulty with and divide it into small pieces.
 Practice each piece slowly and over and over again until it can be played successfully three times in a row.
 It is important to practice slowly and to avoid continued unsuccessful repetitions of a problem passage.
 Any mistakes made will tend to be repeated until it is discovered and corrected.
 The muscles learn the wrong physical coordination and must be retrained.
 To correct the problem passage, practice slowly at first.
 Then slowly speed up, never faster than you can do correctly.
 A metronome can be a useful tool to help learn to play passaged more quickly or with a steady beat.

-- Beginning Band Students: Use the CD and DVD that come with your Essential Elements 2000 book.
-It can be very helpful and add to the enjoyment of your practice session.
+- Beginning Band Students: Use the audio and video DVD that comes with your Tradition of Excellence book.
+Using the Interactive Practice Studio (IPS) offers a great resource for extra help and can be very helpful in adding to the enjoyment of your practice session.